rayennh/articles/Lambda@Edge/Article.md

-# How to setup Blue/Green deployment with AWS Lambda@Edge
+# Blue/Green deployment: How to configure it with AWS Lambda@Edge

 When deploying a web application in production, there’s often a need to manage different versions simultaneously, to allow quick and controlled rollback for instance.
 In this article, we'll look at how to use AWS Lambda@Edge to manage multiple versions of a web application, and how it allows for blue/green deployments.